Getting to Tigre from Buenos Aires is easy.

 To get to Tigre by bike, take the bike path along Liberador Avenue heading north to Figueroa Alcorta.
 The 26 km trip takes about three hours.

-It’s pretty straight forward but a few twists and turns means it is worthwhile to download the google map or make sure you have the data available to use it before you go.
+It’s pretty straightforward forward but a few twists and turns means it is worthwhile to download the Google map or make sure you have the data available to use it before you go.

 Another option is to take the slightly longer Super Panamerican Bike lane, but this option doesn’t go along the river, so it’s not as scenic.